 These are some of the commonest burnishing machine types you should consider:

 The best multi-roll burnishing tools are designed to offer accurate sizing and can show significant improvements in the surface finish of steel and high ductility materials.
 Some of the leading models have been proven to produce a finish of 2 to 8 Ra micro-inches in a single pass.

-In their design, the machines feature fast cycle times and a built-in micrometer adjustment settings, allowing you to adjust the desired quality in positive increments.
+In their design, the machines feature fast cycle times and built-in micrometer adjustment settings, allowing you to adjust the desired quality in positive increments.
 These burnishing tools are completely interchangeable with Madison-style burnishing tools.

 Diamond Burnishing Tools

 Diamond burnishing is one of the most versatile metal burnishing solutions available today.
 It can be used on a variety of metals and can produce a dense, smooth surface.
-The set up for diamond burnishing is quick and comparatively affordable.
+The setup for diamond burnishing is quick and comparatively affordable.